folio-org/folio-org.github.io/start/primer-develop-frontend.md

 Then move on to creating a real module with the help of [stripes-cli](https://github.com/folio-org/stripes-cli) and in particular the [App development](https://github.com/folio-org/stripes-cli/blob/master/doc/user-guide.md#app-development) section.

-The [Commence a module - structure and configuration](/guides/commence-a-module/) guide explains a consistent layout for a front-end module.
+The [Commence a module - structure and configuration](/guides/commence-a-module/) guide explains a consistent layout for a front-end module, together with the guidelines to [Create a new FOLIO module and do initial setup](/guidelines/create-new-repo/).

 The guide to [User experience design](/guides/user-experience-design/) provides guidelines and tools for building accessible apps.